SAIKDEV42/React-Movie-Simulator/README.md

 # React Movie Simulator – React Frontend Application

 A React-based movie browsing application built to understand real-world frontend development using modern React practices.

-This project focuses on component-based architecture, global state management using Context API, and consuming external APIs to render dynamic UI.
+This project focuses on component-based architecture, global state management using the Context API, and consuming external APIs to render dynamic UI.

 ---